juandgo/FLASK-WEB-APP/readme.md

-# This project is built it with the help of the totorial of the chanel tech with tim
+# This project is built it with the help of the tutorial of the chanel tech with tim

 ## Setup & Installation